digitalrebar/provision/doc/dev-server.rst

 Running the Tests
 -----------------

-Digital Rebar Provision uses the Golang test libraries and we work hard to maintain test coverage.
+Digital Rebar Provision uses the Golang test libraries and the development team works hard to maintain test coverage.

-We use `tools/test.sh` in the provision root directory to test the entire code base.
+The `tools/test.sh` in the provision root directory is the main way to test the entire code base.

 To test individual modules from their subdirectories run: `go test`